VW to test self-driving tech in retro-styled electric Microbuses - NewsBreak

 VW won’t operate it’s own taxi service, though, as some other autonomous driving companies have planned, the company said in its announcement.
 Instead, VW plans to offer its automated ID.
 Buzz vans and their driving capabilities to other companies.

-VW joins joins companies such General Motors’ Cruise, which is testing self-driving Chevrolet Bolt vehicles in San Francisco, and Waymo, the autonomous driving subsidiary of Google’s parent company Alphabet.
+VW joins joins companies such General Motors’ Cruise, which is also operating self-driving vehicles in Austin, and Waymo, the autonomous driving subsidiary of Google’s parent company Alphabet.

+Autonomous cars have gained attention recently for snarling traffic and, in some cases, even being involved in crashes .
+The industry’s defenders have said, though, that millions of miles have been driven and that some issues are a part of the testing process.

-So far, none of them have reached the point of providing large-scale services.
+So far, none of these companies have reached the point of providing large-scale services.

 VW’s autonomous driving projects are now being led by the automaker’s Commercial Vehicles division, which is also the division that manufactures the ID.
 Buzz van.